enspencer/nytimes-bestsellers/README.md

 # New York Times Bestsellers

-This is a Ruby wrapper for the [NYTimes Bestsellers API](http://developer.nytimes.com/docs/best_sellers_api).
+A Ruby gem for accessing the [New York Times Bestsellers API](http://developer.nytimes.com/docs/best_sellers_api).

 ## Install